-The principles enumerated in Paragraph 17(a) of the Industry Collateral Opinionquestion 17(A)(a) above in respect of a corporate winding-up should equally apply in the case of the winding-up of an LLP (i.e. factors a court would take into account to decide whether to stay any proceeding or to give leave to commence or continue with any proceeding; and the possible delay in enforcing a security interest occasioned by the making of the winding-up application or the commencement of a creditors' voluntary winding-up).
+The principles enumerated in question 17(A)(a) above in respect of a corporate winding-up should equally apply in the case of the winding-up of an LLP (i.e. factors a court would take into account to decide whether to stay any proceeding or to give leave to commence or continue with any proceeding; and the possible delay in enforcing a security interest occasioned by the making of the winding-up application or the commencement of a creditors' voluntary winding-up).